RamazaniMwemedi/ES-7/README.md

             write code that will pick the first element of the array

-## Exercise 4
+## Exercise 4 (9 point)

-        1    console.log a message that tell about a car object use this object
+        1    console.log a message that tell about a car object.
+The messenge should make more sense if you read the code. use this object
             {
                 make: "Ford",